gvwilson/sdxjs/regex-parser/index.md

 <%- include('/inc/figure.html', {
     id: 'regex-parser-expression-tree',
-    img: '/static/tools-small.jpg',
+    img: './figures/expression-tree.svg',
     alt: 'Expression tree for regular expression',
-    cap: 'Representing the result of parsing a regular expression as an tree.',
+    cap: 'Representing the result of parsing a regular expression as an tree.'
-    fixme: true
 }) %>

 ::: callout